 So what do I carry?

-My #1 choice of survival knives is the Sog Seal Pup Elite, if I were stuck in the wilderness and could only bring one knife, I would definitely choose the SOG.
+My #1 choice of survival knives is the SOG Seal Pup Elite; if I were stuck in the wilderness and could only bring one knife, I would definitely choose my SOG.

-Swiss Army Knife – I tend to use my Swiss army knife for just about everything.
-From cutting rope, opening boxes, and daily chores to being my #1 choice when fishing, this little thing can take a beating.
+I tend to use my Swiss army knife for just about everything.
+From cutting rope, opening boxes, and daily chores, to being my go-to knife when fishing, this little thing can take a beating.

 A Swiss Army knife generally has a variety of blades, various tools and other useful gadgets.
 At one time there were two companies that are allowed to feature the Swiss Army Cross Logo; Victorinox or Wenger.